International Students

 You must also show proof you can finance your first year of education and living expenses and provide a plan and sources for funding future years.

-• Send GRE and TOEFL scores to Rutgers Institutional Code 2790; Rutgers does not use ETS department codes.
+*Submit results using Rutgers Institutional Code 2790; Rutgers does not use ETS department codes.

-• Students who earned their bachelor’s degree from an accredited U.S. college or university or have taken an accredited English as a Second Language program or course.
+• earned their bachelor’s degree from an accredited U.S. college or university

 • An official transcript evaluation must be completed by any member of NACES (National Association of Credential Evaluation Services), such as WES (World Education Services).
 Refer to NACES for a full list of eligible evaluators.